alarazin/Comp537-Project/README.md

                 -sample_testing_divided

+You can run the model with the following command:

+	$ python comp537_ui.py --stgan_dir STGAN

 As described in STGAN github page, you can download list_attr_celeba.txt from https://drive.google.com/file/d/0B7EVK8r0v71pblRyaVFSWGxPY0U/view?usp=sharing and place it under data directory.
 You do not have to download the CelebA dataset, but create img_align_celeba folder under data directory.